kli2013/FFmpegLiteGUI/docs/transcode_en.md

 **Frame rate** — keep source or set a custom value.

+**GOP / keyframe interval (new 2026-09-09)** — the `GOP:` box + "frames" on the same row, mapping to ffmpeg `-g`: how many frames between full keyframes (I-frames).
+- Blank = encoder default (x264/x265 ≈ 250 frames, i.e. 10 s at 25 fps — smallest file, slowest seeking).
+- For editing / random seeking: enter `fps × target seconds` (30 fps → 30–60 for a keyframe every 1–2 s; 60 fps → 60–120).
+- Smaller = more accurate seeking but bigger file.
+A trailing partial group is auto-handled by the encoder as a short GOP — a legal structure, no need to pad it.
+- Re-encode only; ignored with `copy`.

 **Scale** — three modes: width (height auto), height (width auto), exact W×H (may stretch).
 A swap (⇄) button exchanges the two values.

 **Crop**